Big Springs, NE Insurance Guide — Local Risks & Coverage

 Housing stock in Big Springs

 The housing stock in Big Springs is relatively older, with a significant portion built before 1980; for example, 12.8% were built in 1939 or earlier, and 15.6% between 1950-1959.
-Specific data on the breakdown of brick, frame, or manufactured homes, as well as the presence of historic districts or new subdivisions, is not readily available through general web searches.
 The older age of the housing stock suggests that many homes may have older roofs and structural components, potentially leading to higher replacement costs and maintenance needs.
 (Source: https://datausa.io/profile/geo/big-springs-ne/)

 Weather & flood risk in Big Springs